LckyLuciano/DiscordBaseballBot/README.md

   * Not used, but supposed to be used to determine when a day ends to change the URL searched for.

 # Changelog
+* 7-26-19
+  * Moved the settings file to a new location
+  * Hard coded the path to the game_thread.now file
+  * Changed the theme (text, links, etc..) from Mets to Astros
 * 5-15-19
   * Bot now states that it is catching up if it is behind in the game
   * Fixed Grand slam emotes